ahmedmusharaf31/CS232L_DBMS/README.md

 4. Push your changes to your forked repository (`git push origin feature/new-content`).
 5. Create a pull request detailing your changes.

-Together, let's make learning DBMS with PostgreSQL and SQL an enriching experience for everyone!
+Together, let's make learning DBMS with PostgreSQL an enriching experience for everyone!

 ## License 📝